jeffpar/pcjs.v1/devices/ti57/rom/README.md

 	---
 	> 0000d40    0c96    1aa3    0c10    0767    0197    007f    05ad    026d

-Like [Hrast ROM #1](#hrast-rom-1), this ROM was patched in several places to use custom opcodes that did not exist in the original hardware; specifically:
+Like [Hrast ROM #1](#hrast-rom-1), this ROM was patched in several places with custom opcodes that only the HrastProgrammer emulator uses; specifically:

 - 0E0B: `POWOFF`
 - 0E0D: `?KEY`